Impaired Immune System

 Some medications are very useful in helping treat illnesses, even preventing death.
 However, they can also have serious side effects, like making you more susceptible to developing an infection.
 These include medicines like corticosteroids, such as prednisone, and TNF inhibitors, which may be prescribed for autoimmune diseases like rheumatoid arthritis or psoriasis.

-Having an immune system that has been suppressed is a risk factor for infection, so extra care must be taken with infection prevention, such as proper hand washing, up-to-date vaccinations, and treating any infections as soon as they are noticed.
+Having an impaired immune system is a risk factor for infection, so extra care must be taken with infection prevention, such as proper hand washing, up-to-date vaccinations, and treating any infections as soon as they are noticed.
 If you are immunocompromised and suspect you may have an infection, mention your immunocompromized status to the healthcare professionals.
 This will help them with your care.

 If you suspect sepsis, call 9-1-1 or go to a hospital and tell your medical professional, “I AM CONCERNED ABOUT SEPSIS.”